Patriots vs. Seahawks prediction, odds, kickoff time, spread: 2026 Super Bowl picks today

 Why the Patriots can cover

 The Pats shook off talk about their weak strength of schedule by defeating three playoff teams that had 11-plus wins in the regular season.
 They enter Super Bowl LX with a 16-1 record over their last 17 games, which is not a record that even Seattle can measure up to.
 New England has incredible balance, ranking second in points scored and fourth in points allowed, with the offense specifically standing out.
-Drake Maye combines both efficiency with a big-play ability as he leads the league in both completion percentage and yards per pass attempt.
+Drake Maye, the runner-up to the NFL MVP award, combines both efficiency with a big-play ability as he leads the league in both completion percentage and yards per pass attempt.
 Meanwhile, the defense is playing its best entering Super Bowl Sunday as New England has given up one or fewer touchdowns in each of its last five games.
 See which team to back at SportsLine.

 Why the Seahawks can cover